 So that the nation can build fully upon the strength and creativity of a diverse society, the Foundation welcomes applications from all qualified individuals.
 Women, under-represented minorites and people with disabilities are encouraged to apply.
 Those with disabilities are additionally accommodated by the Foundation to provide for the most successful graduate experience possible.

 The fellowship is competitive, and those planning to apply should devote a sincere effort to their application.
-See the Tips for Applying section for more information.
+See the How to Apply section for more information.